Documentation

 Why this matters for admins and auditors

-• Denials on “share” depend on which API you use: transfer share vs Drive file share use different enforcement models.
+• Denials on “share” depend on which API you use: transfer share uses bridge policy (TRANSFER_SHARE and org/identity merge); Drive file share uses object policy (DRIVE_SHARE, etc.).

 • Global admin (or other admin roles) still passes RBAC, but Drive policy is evaluated on identity and object for VFS operations; admin does not automatically bypass object policy unless your policy documents say so.